 A slow, mischievous smile spread from one corner of Levi’s lips to the other.
 He knew what this was about now.
 Madeline was jealous.

-“As cute as you look getting all worked up about Aya, you need to focus on this job tonight,” he smiled.
+“As cute as getting all worked up over Aya makes you look, you need to focus on this job tonight,” he smiled.
 “I’ve already cased the place.
 You can check out my findings here…”